 The CBWRM surface hydrology is represented by nine model stream reaches, representing the Cuyama River.
-The USGS has two active gages that record flows in the Cuyama River watershed upstream of Lake Twitchell.
+The USGS has four active gages that record flows in the Cuyama River watershed upstream of Lake Twitchell.
 These include one gage on the Cuyama River downstream of the Basin (ID 11136800), which is located just upstream of Lake Twitchell.
-This gage has 58 recorded years of streamflow measurements from 1959 to 2017.
-The other active gage is south of the city of Ventucopa along Santa Barbara Canyon Creek (ID 11136600), and this partial record is limited to seven years (i.e., from 2010 to 2017).
-In addition, limited data are available from four deactivated gages, as shown in Chapter 1.
+This gage has 64 recorded years of streamflow measurements from 1959 to 2023.
+Within the Basin, a new stream gage was installed in 2021 on the Cuyama River near New Cuyama (ID 11136710).
+In addition, gage ID 11136500, which was previously deactivated, was reactivated in 2021.
+The other active gage is south of the city of Ventucopa along Santa Barbara Canyon Creek (ID 11136600), and this partial record is limited to 13 years (i.e., from 2010 to 2023).
+Finally, limited data is available from three deactivated gages, as shown in Chapter 1.
 The inflow from upper watershed areas originates from ungaged watersheds.
 Figure C-3 shows the upper watershed areas included in the model.
 Flows from ungaged watersheds surrounding the Basin are estimated using a simplified rainfall runoff module incorporated in the small watersheds module of the CBWRM.
 This module simulates the surface water and groundwater contributions from the small watersheds using daily precipitation rates and runoff and infiltration characteristics assigned to each ungaged watershed.
 The portion of flow from the small watershed that enters the model domain as surface runoff is directed to drain into simulated streams.
 The portion of flow from small watersheds that infiltrates to ground contributes to the main groundwater system as boundary flows.